rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 ## Germane and intrinsic load of FP

+Functional Programming allows us to understand computations in ways that are not possible without FP.
+Understanding is a big cognitive simplifier[^understanding].
+We are more at home with things we understand than with things we just know.
+Realizing that computations is something I can actually understand has been a game changer for me as a programmer.

+[^understanding]: The terms understanding and knowledge are often conflated.
+The difference, however, is significant, here it is described in the context of learning math: [_add_blank_target “Understanding” Versus “Knowledge” – What’s The Difference?](https://japan-math.com/blogs/news/understanding-versus-knowledge).
+This has been very much my experience as a mathematics learner and educator.
+Things become both easy and simple once you understand them.

+Consider the following (mid-school?) formulas and how they relate to programming:

+> $a^{(b + c)} = a ^b * a ^c$
+> $a^{(b * c)} = (a ^ b) ^ c$

+These, pattern match and currying formulas, suggest that computations relate to other things we already know in ways that are almost surprising[^ct].
+From the cognitive load point of view an ability to map to existing knowledge could be a big simplifying factor (a missed opportunity in how we learn programming).

+[^ct]: Category Theory will never cease to surprise

 I was learning FP while working as a Java / Groovy developer.
 It took me 8 years, I estimated about 7000 hours.
-This effort included Category Theory, Types (my main interest), PLT, and programming in bunch of FP languages.
-3 learning experiences stood out:
+This effort included Category Theory, Types (my main interest), PLT, and programming in a bunch of FP languages.
+This has been, obviously, a big personal investment.
+And, I still had to internalize a lot of this when I started my actual Haskell job.

+[^fpeffort]: 3 learning experiences stood out:
 [_add_blank_target TAPL](https://www.goodreads.com/book/show/112252.Types_and_Programming_Languages) (~7 months), [_add_blank_target CTFP](https://www.goodreads.com/book/show/33618151-category-theory-for-programmers) (~6 months), and [_add_blank_target T(ype)DD in Idris](https://www.manning.com/books/type-driven-development-with-idris) (~4 months).
-Given typical consulting rates for a senior Java dev that is close to a million dollar personal investment.
-And, I still had to internalize a lot of this when I started my actual Haskell job.

-I probably have convinced you that either I am slow on the uptake or FP is just too hard.
-My point is not that FP cannot be learned and applied incrementally, rather that there is a lot to it and trying to learn FP only as part of a project is not going to work well.
-Unfortunately, a large effort outside of a project scope is incompatible with how the industry works.
-The other point is that even though my learning effort was high, it was still lower than the concurrent cognitive loads I was facing at work.
-If I was allowed to use what I learned, the result might have been a net decrease.
-We should not think about the learning effort in isolation.

-How many programmers or CS college graduates, do you think, will understand the following (mid-school?) formulas apply to programming?:

-> $a^{(b + c)} = a ^b * a ^c$
-> $a^{(b * c)} = (a ^ b) ^ c$

-Is understanding of pattern match and currying formulas more or less important than knowing, say, the `kubectl` command?
-The answer I recommend is: both are important.
-To finish your assignment you have to know `kubectl`, to finish it well you would benefit from understanding the principles.
-Given limited resources "have to" wins over "benefit from" every time.
-Learning the principles needs to happen outside of the project work.

 There are 2 reasons why FP is hard.
 One: it is simply hard (has a decent surface area but is also deep), two: it is different.
 It requires a shift in how developers think.
 This shift is especially hard if the developer can only practice imperative